 HR Operations: Execution, daily HR processes, and employee support.

 Understanding this difference helps freshers see where they fit and how they contribute to the company from day one.
-It also clarifies what does HR Operations do on a daily basis, from data accuracy to people-facing support.
+It also clarifies what does core HR processes do on a daily basis, from data accuracy to people-facing support.

 Core HR Operations Responsibilities Every Fresher Should Know